Harassment by People Other Than Co-workers and Managers

 One striking example is a 2010 case out of the U.S. Court of Appeals for the Seventh Circuit, Chaney v.
 Plainfield Health Center, involving a nursing care facility that violated the Civil Rights Act by acceding to a resident’s discriminatory demand that no black staff members enter her room or otherwise provide her with care.
 Citing that it was well-established that a company’s desire to cater to the racial preferences of its customers was no defense, the court found that the employee had raised genuine issues of fact sufficient to reach a jury.

 If you were the victim of harassment by customers because of your race, gender, religious practices, disability or other protected characteristics, you may have legal options.
-An experienced NYC employment discrimination attorney can determine if your employer acted illegally by allowing such conduct to continue.
+An experienced employment discrimination and sexual harassment attorneys can determine if your employer acted illegally by allowing such conduct to continue.